destoone/Data_projects/README.md

 - [Here](https://github.com/destoone/Data_projects/blob/master/predict.py) We have predicted the the stock market close prices.

-- [Here](https://github.com/destoone/Data_projects/blob/master/bike_rentals.ipynb)we have predicted bike rentals number by using linear regression, decision tree and random forest models.
+- [Here](https://github.com/destoone/Data_projects/blob/master/bike_rentals.ipynb) we have predicted bike rentals number by using linear regression, decision tree and random forest models.

-- [Here](https://github.com/destoone/Data_projects/blob/master/neural_network.ipynb)we have used neural network models and others for a Handwritten Digits Classifier.
+- [Here](https://github.com/destoone/Data_projects/blob/master/neural_network.ipynb) we have used neural network models and others for a Handwritten Digits Classifier.

-- [Here](https://github.com/destoone/Data_projects/blob/master/kaggle_titanic.ipynb)we have created a kaggle workflow for a compete on the titanic disaster.
+- [Here](https://github.com/destoone/Data_projects/blob/master/kaggle_titanic.ipynb) we have created a kaggle workflow for a compete on the titanic disaster.